-How long it takes for CBD edibles to kick in also depends on your sex, believe it or not.
+How long it takes for Hemp edibles to kick in also depends on your sex, believe it or not.
 Just as with alcohol, males likely will need more of a product to feel the desired result than females.
-However, you still need to be careful, especially if you’re new to CBD, THC, and edibles.
+However, you still need to be careful, especially if you’re new to Hemp, THC, and edibles.
 You should take it slowly until you determine your body’s own tolerance levels.

-Another factor in the question of “How long do CBD edibles take to kick in?” is your weight.
+Another factor in the question of “How long do Hemp edibles take to kick in?” is your weight.
 Those who weigh less are more likely to feel the effects of an edible more quickly than someone who weighs more.

 Tolerance to Cannabis

 All of the above factors also play into your cannabis tolerance.
 No one factor alone is the primary determinant in predicting or knowing how your body will react to cannabis, which is why you should always err on the side of caution when consuming an edible.